hellotext/hellotext.js/docs/forms.md

 Hellotext.forms.collect()
 ```

-Once loaded, you can access the forms object by calling `Hellotext.forms`.
+Once loaded, you can access the `FormCollection` object by calling `Hellotext.forms`.

 Make sure you have initialized with `Hellotext.initialize` otherwise an error is reported.